July 29, 2014

 Document recording information back to 1997 may be viewed.
 In order to view images of recorded documents, a $300.00 month subscription may be purchased.

-As of June 29, 2007 we are accepting e-recording!
+We accept e-recording!
+Contact the office for information.
 Documents shall be recorded in the order they are received, either physically or electronically.
 All documents received on any business day after 4:00 p.m. will be processed in the order they are received on the next business day.
 For more info contact the Clerk’s office.

 Recorded Plat: $10 + $1 per document surcharge, multiple page plats $10.00 per sheet plus $1.00 per document surcharge.